rphovley/node-api-docker-postgres/README.md

 ## Docker containers

 - This project uses docker-compose to orchestrate the postgres containers (development)
-- In the production environment, the postgres container is replaced by usage of postgres as a service- as it's bad practice to host the database on the same machine as the server (risk of data corruption)
+- In the production environment, the postgres container is replaced by usage of postgres as a service as it's bad practice to host the database on the same machine as the server (risk of data corruption)

 ## [CI/CD](https://docs.google.com/document/d/1oufUMsz1exq8iEC98emocDtwcjimS4RXz3Ors2wqPPc/edit?usp=sharing)